No matter what type of business you are in, as long as you are involved in email marketing, reminders are something you need to consider and work on.

 Subject Line: Better Alternative For Your Sales Engagement needs

 Greetings from SalesHandy!

 I am just following up to check if you got some time to have a look at my previous email.

-We at SalesHandy are having market expertise on lead nurturing and are well known to help many top players including Oracle, Microsoft, and Amazon.
-If you are confused with the solution, I can help you with customer success demo and also arrange a free trial for you.
+We at SalesHandy have market expertise in lead nurturing and are well-known for helping many top players, including Oracle, Microsoft, and Amazon.
+If you are confused with the solution, I can help you with a customer success demo and also arrange a free trial for you.

 Looking forward to hearing from you!

 Subject Line: Final Dissertation Review